Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 On joining for the first time, all members regardless of their level of membership receive a Certificate of Membership and a specially commissioned lapel badge featuring a head-on view of the locomotive.

-(1)The Newsletter: this will be in photocopied format.
-At present while we are engaged in rather tedious tasks like boring out boiler stays or cleaning off rust, we anticipate issuing the newsletter twice a year.
+(1) The Newsletter: at present we send the newsletter out twice a year.
 As restoration progresses and there is more to report, we hope to increase this to three or even four times a year.
+Due to the recent large increases in the cost of postage, the newsletter is distributed by email as far as possible.

-(2)Footplate Passes: these may be used once a year, and obviously will only apply once the loco returns to regular traffic.
+(2) Footplate Passes: these may be used once a year, and obviously will only apply once the loco returns to regular traffic.
 The loco will be in steam but stationary, and a member of NHSR footplate crew must be present.
 Junior Members must be accompanied by an adult, but otherwise a Footplate Pass does NOT entitle you to bring a guest.

-(3)Members' Specials: once the loco is back in traffic these trains will be advertised well in advance in the Newsletter.
+(3) Members' Specials: once the loco is back in traffic these trains will be advertised well in advance in the Newsletter.

-(5)Working on the loco: there are some jobs that require engineering knowledge and others that require no experience at all, so there is room for anyone with "Full Member" or "Sponsor" status to lend a hand in this great project, and also help prepare a permanent base for the loco with sidings, an ashpit and loco shed.
-Although we are fully insured your participation MUST be by prior arrangement with our Foreman - for obvious reasons you can't just turn up unannounced!
+(5) Working on the loco: there are some jobs that require engineering knowledge and others that require no experience at all, so there is room for anyone with "Full Member" or "Sponsor" status to lend a hand in this great project.
+Although we are fully insured your participation MUST be by prior arrangement - for obvious reasons you can't just turn up unannounced!
 You will need to provide your own safety boots and work gloves.

-For a leaflet and application form, telephone 01449 711595
+For a leaflet and application form, telephone 01379 854124

 or email davidbramhall@fastmail.fm